 Transactions per minute (TPM) indicate the number of transactions that are run on an RDS instance per minute.

-Transactions per second (TPS) indicate the number of committed transactions that are run on an RDS instance per second.
+Transactions per second (TPS) indicate the number of transactions that are committed on an RDS instance per second.

 A virtual private cloud (VPC) is an isolated network that provides higher security and higher performance than the classic network.